 The seminar begins by examining various definitions of poverty and empirical assessments of wealth and income inequality globally and in Canada.
-We will examine and assess different perspectives on the causes of poverty and economic inequality in market economies and consider the relationship between economic inequality and gender, class, race, Indigeneity, and disability-based social inequalities.
-The role of electoral law, colonial and property law, criminal, welfare, labour and tax law in creating, compounding or alleviating conditions of poverty and inequality will be explored, as will the effectiveness of various strategies for legal change including tax reform, test case and Charter litigation, and, if time permits, civil disobedience.
-Students will also be encouraged to consider the relationship between economic inequality and other areas of law such as corporations law, environmental law, and consumer protection law.
+We will examine and assess different perspectives on the causes of poverty and economic inequality in market economies and consider the relationship between economic inequality and class, gender, race, Indigeneity, and disability-based social inequalities.
+We will explore the impact of several specific areas of law (such as tax, electoral, colonial and property law, criminal, welfare, labour, environmental and family law) in creating, compounding or alleviating conditions of poverty and inequality, as well as the effectiveness of various strategies for legal change (including law reform, test case and Charter litigation, and civil disobedience).
+Students will also be encouraged to consider the relationship between economic inequality and other areas of law such as corporate, consumer protection and immigration law.
 Wherever possible, legal issues particularly relevant to residents of Saskatchewan will be examined.